brendanzab/idris-power-of-pi/README.md

 # idris-power-of-pi

-Parts of [The Power of Pi](the-power-of-pi), implemented in Idris.
+Parts of [The Power of Pi][the-power-of-pi], implemented in Idris.

-Also check out [clayrat/the-power-of-pi](clayrat-the-power-of-pi), which is much more complete and follows the paper more closely!
+Also check out [clayrat/the-power-of-pi][clayrat-the-power-of-pi], which is much more complete and follows the paper more closely!

 ```